Cage Diving with Great White Sharks In South Africa

 We took our trip out of Gansbaai, located a couple of hours south of Cape Town.
-There are many different tour operators, and some are even less expensive than the one I will recommend.
+There are many different tour operators, some even less expensive than the one I recommend.
 We used Great White Shark Tours.
 They have an excellent reputation and know what they are doing.
 I can’t tell you enough good things about this company.
 Everything was as planned and professional.

 If you want to see all the action, follow Great White Shark Tours follow them on Facebook.
 They post lots of photographs of the sharks in action!